 At the end of this section, we discuss the decidability issue.
-We can prove that this logic is decidable, provided that we can check whether the sets that are obtained by finite set operations on elements of $\mathcal{G}$ are empty or not.
-The similar assumption is posed by Halpern and Shore in [12], where it is also observed that possibility of deciding the cardinality of the set $G \setminus (G_1 \cup \cdots \cup G_n)$ in general depends on the way how $G, G_1, \ldots, G_n$ are presented and that if $G, G_1, \ldots, G_n$ are recursive sets, deciding if $G \setminus (G_1 \cup \cdots \cup G_n)$ is empty may not even be recursive.
-If we assume that we have oracles for testing whether those sets are empty or not, we can, given a formula $\alpha$ , detect all the nonempty sets obtained by applying set operations on groups mentioned in $\alpha$ .
-Then we can replace all the agents that have same membership functions in those sets (i.e., that belong to exactly the same groups) by a single representative of the set.
-In that way, we modify $\alpha$ by replacing each infinite set of agents from $\alpha$ with a finite set.
-Then we can use finite conjunctions and disjunction to eliminate sets of agents, using the tautologies $L{\geq s}^G \beta \leftrightarrow \bigwedge{a \in G} L{\geq s}^a \beta$ and $U{\geq s}^G \beta \leftrightarrow \bigvee{a \in G} U{\geq s}^a \beta$ .
-In that way we obtain a formula of the logic ILUPP and we can apply the procedure from Section 3 to check its satisfiability.
+We can prove that this logic is decidable, provided that we can check whether the sets that are obtained by finite set operations on elements of \mathcal{G} are empty or not.
+The similar assumption is posed by Halpern and Shore (2004), where it is also observed that possibility of deciding the cardinality of the set $G \setminus (G_1 \cup \cdots \cup G_n)$ in general depends on the way how G, G_1, \ldots, G_n are presented and that if G, G_1, \ldots, G_n are recursive sets, deciding if $G \setminus (G_1 \cup \cdots \cup G_n)$ is empty may not even be recursive.
+If we assume that we have oracles for testing whether those sets are empty or not, we can, given a formula α , detect all the nonempty sets obtained by applying set operations on groups mentioned in α 3 Then we can replace all the agents that have same membership functions in those sets (i.e., that belong to exactly the same groups) by a single representative of the set.
+In that way, we modify α by replacing each infinite set of agents from α with a finite set.
+Then we can use finite conjunctions and disjunction to eliminate sets of agents, using the tautologies $L^G{\geq s}\beta \leftrightarrow \bigwedge{a\in G} L^a{\geq s}\beta$ and $U^G{\geq s}\beta \leftrightarrow \bigvee{a\in G} U^a{\geq s}\beta$.
+In that way we obtain a formula of the logic ILUPP and we can apply the procedure from Sect.
+3 to check its satisfiability.

-7 ILUPP and ILUPFO as generalizations of probabilistic logics
+7 ILUPP and ILUPFO as Generalizations of Probabilistic Logics

-In this section we prove that the logics ILUPP and ILUPFO in a sense contain the logics LPP1 and LFOP1 (respectively) for reasoning about sharp probabilities [23,24].
+In this section we prove that the logics ILUPP and ILUPFO in a sense contain the logics LPP1 and LFOP1 (respectively) for reasoning about sharp probabilities (Ognjanović and Rašković 2000; Ognjanović et al. 2016).
 The two logics presented here have the similar semantical structure as the logics LPP1 and LFOP1, since they both use Kripke-like structures.
 It is intuitively clear that the semantics of our logics are more general, since reasoning about upper and lower probabilities requires sets of probability measures, while in the logics for reasoning about sharp probabilities one measure per possible world is sufficient (and thus they are isomorphic to the "sets of" probability measures which are actually singletons).
 On the other hand, the axiomatic systems are quite different.
 Here we will focus on the two proof theoretical aspects of the generalization: first, which axioms should be added to our logics (both ILUPP and ILUPFO) to reduce the proposed class of models to the class of models isomorphic to the one for corresponding logic for sharp probabilities (LPP1 and LFOP1, respectively), and second, how we can use the added axioms to formally obtain the axiomatizations of LPP1 and LFOP1.

 In the rest of the section we will focus on relation between the logics ILUPP and LPP1, but we stress that, similarly as in the previous section, analogous reasoning leads to the same relation in the first-order case, namely between the logics ILUPFO and LFOP1.
-First we state only those properties of the logic LPP1 important for this section (for more details about the logic LPP1, as well as for the logic LFOP1 we refer the reader to [23,24]).
+First we state only those properties of the logic LPP1 important for this section [for more details about the logic LPP1, as well as for the logic LFOP1 we refer the reader to Ognjanović and Rašković (2000), Ognjanović et al. (2016)].